allians00758/Dependency-installation-script-for-the-games-Steam-Deck/README.md

 **Introduction**

-For the script to work correctly, protonricks is required, at the first launch it will check whether you have it installed, if not, it will install the flatpak version of the program itself.
+For the script to work correctly, protontricks is required, at the first launch it will check whether you have it installed, if not, it will install the flatpak version of the program itself.

 **Installation**

 1. Download the script **[steam_deck_helper.sh](https://github.com/allians00758/steam_deck_helper/releases/download/dlls/steam_deck_helper.sh)**
 2. Make it executable, for this open the Terminal (Konsole) in the script directory and type:

-**chmod +x ./steam_deck_helper.sh** ,

-Or open the **Properties** of the script and in the **Rights** tab, check the box **"Is executable"**.
+   **chmod +x ./steam_deck_helper.sh**, or open the **Properties** of the script and in the **Rights** tab, check the box **"Is executable"**.

-3. Run
+4. Run